Toddler & Preschool · Behavior guide

 • If you escalate, repair and return to the limit.

-• The goal is not zero feelings.
-The goal is a clear boundary without extra fuel.
+• The goal isn't zero feelings; it's a clear boundary without the extra fuel.